laradumps/laradumps-docs/docs/laravel/get-started/configuration.md

 ### Auto-Invoke

-By default, the LaraDumps Desktop App will always be invoked and gain focus on every new dump.
+By default, LaraDumps desktop app will be invoked and gain focus whenever a new dump arrives.

 To disable this behavior, change the `.env` file key `DS_AUTO_INVOKE_APP` to `false`.

+You can also send [Quiet dumps](laravel/debug/usage?id=quiet-dump) and the app will not be invoked.

 ```bash
 DS_AUTO_INVOKE_APP=true #enabled